 Do not get caught up with shiny bells and whistles.
 You will find yourself wasting valuable time trying to learn every new app that you try.
-The more you do something, the quicker and more efficient you will become.
-Instead of always starting over and being stuck in the learning stage, master what you have.
-When you know a tool inside and out, you will become aware of anything else you will need to make your job easier.

 Distractions are going to happen throughout the day.
-It does not matter if you work from home, an art studio or an office.
+It does not matter if you work from home, an art studio, or an office.
 The electricity could go out.
 You could have a family emergency.
 You could become ill.

-There are however distractions that you could avoid.
+There are, however, distractions that you could avoid.
 When you are on the computer writing an article, do not visit your favorite social media site.
 You can do that at a later time.

-When you are posting on your social media sites, do not scroll down the news feeds to see what your friends are up to.
+When posting on your social media sites, do not scroll down the news feeds to see what your friends are up to.
 Post then log off.
 You can socialize when your work is done.

 Turn all of your notifications off on your smartphone when you are in the studio.
 You do not need to look at your phone every time a notification dings.
 Keep the phone on only for emergencies.